playcanvas/developer.playcanvas.com/content/index.md

 Welcome to the PlayCanvas Developer Site.

-Whether you are a programmer, a designer or a content creator, this is the place to come when you want to learn about PlayCanvas.
-Here are a quick links to get you to the right place.
-Alternatively, browse the full documentation using the menu on the left.
+Whether you are a programmer, a designer or a content creator, this is the place to come to when you want to learn about PlayCanvas.
+Here are a few quick links to get you to the right place.
+Alternatively, click the links to the User Manual or Tutorial sections shown above and browse the full documentation using the menu on the left.
 Enjoy!

-We suggest you start reading the [User Manual](/user-manual), it's the complete guide to PlayCanvas, read this through to learn everything there is know.
+We suggest you start reading the [User Manual](/user-manual), it's the complete guide to PlayCanvas, read this through to learn everything there is to know.

 [Getting Started](/getting-started) - Dive straight in and build your first PlayCanvas application.